gchq/sleeper/docs/02-deployment-guide.md

 you can use `./runInDocker.sh` in that directory to run commands inside the local Docker image.

 If you run `./runInDocker.sh` on its own you'll get a shell inside the local Docker container, where you can run `aws`, `cdk` and Sleeper `environment` commands directly.

-You can use `aws` commands here to configure alternative authentication rather than using `aws configure`.
-You can also set AWS environment variables or configuration on the host machine which will be propagated to the Docker container when you use `./runInDocker.sh`.
+You can use `aws` commands there to set the AWS account, region and authentication.
+You can also set AWS environment variables or configuration on the host machine, which will be propagated to the Docker container when you use `./runInDocker.sh`.

 #### Managing environments